by Tammy Taylor

 Return beef crumbles to stockpot.
 Add chili powder, cumin, oregano, thyme and red pepper; cook and stir for 2 to 3 minutes.
 Stir in crushed tomatoes, diced tomatoes, broth, beer, tomato paste and honey; bring to a boil.
 Then reduce heat; cover and simmer 45 minutes.
 Uncover stockpot; continue simmering 30 minutes or until thickened to desired consistency, stirring occasionally.
 Stir in beans; cook 5 to 10 minutes or until beans are heated through.
 Season with salt and black pepper, as desired.
 Garnish with cilantro, if desired.

-I like to serve it topped with spicy sliced peppers and our favorite homemade Jalapeno Cornbread.
+I like to ladle this hearty chili into big bowls and top with spicy sliced peppers and include our favorite homemade Jalapeno Cornbread.
 Yum.
 Bon Appetite!

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~